Skip to content

 • Business rules that change often

 In those environments, generic software usually leads to workarounds.
+If you recognize this pattern, it is worth reading about when custom software makes more sense than SaaS.

 What a sensible first scope looks like